balena-os/balena-supervisor/docs/API.md

 * `download_progress`: Amount of the application image that has been downloaded, expressed as a percentage.
 If the update has already been downloaded, this will be `null`.
 * `os_version`: Version of the host OS running on the device.
 * `supervisor_version`: Version of the supervisor running on the device.
 * `update_pending`: This one is not reported to the balenaCloud API.
-It's a boolean that will be true if the supervisor has detected there is a pending update.
+It's a boolean that will be true while the Supervisor is checking for updates (such as on boot or every poll interval) or if the supervisor has finally concluded there is an update.
 * `update_downloaded`: Not reported to the balenaCloud API either.
 Boolean that will be true if a pending update has already been downloaded.
 * `update_failed`: Not reported to the balenaCloud API.
 Boolean that will be true if the supervisor has tried to apply a pending update but failed (i.e. if the app was locked, there was a network failure or anything else went wrong).